-With a perfect blend of great year-round weather and so much coastline, it stands to reason that there are many amazing waterfront restaurants in Florida.
+With a perfect blend of great year-round weather and hundreds of miles of coastline, there are many amazing waterfront restaurants in Florida.
 Florida has more coastline than any other state except Alaska and there are hundreds of waterfront restaurants.
-Let me know your favorites.

 Waterfront Restaurants in Florida With a View